Ever had a blizzard or snowstorm cause power outages or emergency conditions? How do you prepare and survive?

 - We left the chickens indoors, with plenty of food and water.

 - We assembled charged flashlights and kerosene lamps on the kitchen table.

 - We load the wood boxes.

 - We located the snow shovels and the roof rake, and set them inside the greenhouse (our entry to the rest of the house).

 - Just as the storm started around midday Wednesday, we took showers and left the tub half-filled with flushing water, in anticipation of a power outage.
 We filled a couple of big stockpots with drinking and cooking water.

 Last year, after a fitful sleep, we awoke to 14 inches of snow, still wet and heavy, still coming down.
 By mid-morning, the snow had stopped.

 Be sure you have strong shovels on hand!
 After the snow stopped, we donned outdoor gear and tackled two hours plus of heavy shoveling.
 The turkey and fixings were in Vermont, but I’d made a deep-dish pumpkin (squash) pie, and the fridge and root cellar were full.
 For Thanksgiving dinner, we feasted on leftover chili, a big salad, and lots of pie with ice cream.

 Stock a battery-powered radio (rechargeable with a hand crank).
 As telephone cables were downed by the blizzard, our radio told us that hundreds of thousands were without power.
 Roads in town couldn’t even be plowed until utility crews arrived to saw up downed trees and untangled dangerous wires on the road.

 By then, our utility’s emergency phone line was telling us to prepare for a “multi-day event.”
 They’d called in hundreds of utility-line workers from eastern Canada and as far south as Tennessee.
 My big concern: lack of power to the two big freezers in the cellar that hold a season’s worth of homegrown fruits and vegetables—our winter stash.
 I threw insulating quilts over them and hoped for the best.

 I’ve lived most of my life in rural towns in northern New England, and over the decades, I’ve learned a few hard lessons about winter.
-No matter how well-prepared I think I am, I sometimes forget essentials, and things come up I hadn’t imagined.
+No matter how well-prepared I think I am, I sometimes forget essentials, and things come up that I hadn’t imagined.